-5. Security Information
+6. Security Information

 DARPA anticipates that submissions received under this BAA will be unclassified.
-However, should a proposer wish to submit classified information, an unclassified email must be sent to the BAA mailbox requesting submission instructions from the DARPA/DSO Program Security Officer (PSO).
+However, should a proposer wish to submit classified information, an unclassified email must be sent to requesting submission instructions from the DARPA/DSO Program Security Officer (PSO).